SitecorePowerShell/Book/README.md

 * [Mike Reynolds][5] | [@mike_i_reynolds][9]

 #### Help and Support

+See the [Troubleshooting](troubleshooting.md) section for some common fixes.

 Questions, comments, and feature requests should be submitted on [GitHub][6].

 [1]: https://marketplace.sitecore.net/Modules/Sitecore_PowerShell_console.aspx